 - Applying a parameterized Reinhard tonemapper to the input image, based on the interpolated luminance values.

-This algorithm shows significant screenshot improvements between Android 14 and Android 15-QPR1, as shown in the following examples:
+This algorithm significantly improves screenshots between Android 14 and Android 15-QPR1, as the following examples demonstrate:

 Example 1 is a screenshot of an HDR video overlaid on top of a Chrome page containing Ultra HDR.
 The UI colors are mostly preserved in the new implementation, and the image is no longer clipped.